subconcept-labs/ulangi/docs/google-sheets-add-on/install-ulangi-sheets-add-on.md

 {: .text-red-200}
 - The API key is stored with the document.
 If you share the document with someone else, they will have the ability to edit your flashcards.

-- This add-on is optimized to sync with one Ulangi account.
-Please do not set API key from multiple accounts within the same document. **Sharing flashcards and collaboration between multiple users are not yet supportted.**{: .text-red-200}
+- This add-on is optimized to sync with one Ulangi account only.
+Please do not set API key from multiple accounts within the same document. **Sharing and collaborating between multiple users are not yet supported by this add-on.**{: .text-red-200}